Zavi254/Zavi254/README.md

 * 🌍  I'm based in Kenya, Nairobi
 * ✉️  You can contact me at [steveotianga8991@gmail.com](mailto:steveotianga8991@gmail.com)
-* 🧠  I'm learning Javascript
+* 🧠  I'm currently learning React
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills